awsdocs/aws-doc-sdk-examples/python/example_code/sqs/ReadMe.md

-# Amazon Simple Queue Service (SQS) API examples
+# Amazon SQS API examples

 ## Purpose

-Demonstrate basic queue and message operations in Amazon Simple Queue Service (SQS).
-Learn how to create, get, and remove standard, FIFO, and dead letter queues.
+Demonstrate basic queue and message operations in Amazon Simple Queue Service (Amazon SQS).
+Learn how to create, get, and remove standard, FIFO, and dead-letter queues.
 Learn how to send, receive, and delete messages from a queue.

 ## Prerequisites